iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <img src="2_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 2 reviews"/>
 </p>

+> I've been using this app for a while but recently it has been overheating my Nokia 5.3 too much to the point the battery is draining and I've woken up a few times to a phone that has turned itself off!
+This has now been uninstalled.<br> :date: __2021-06-08 04:34:42__

 > The app increase the heat on the device!!<br> :date: __2021-06-04 00:29:33__

 > Won't stay working on Android 11<br> :date: __2021-05-25 13:42:18__